 4. Social website plugins

 Finally you can add social website plugins to existing sites.
 This will make them more like social networks and inject a social experience.
-Internal platforms created for employee engagement inside companies and other internal platforms can also benefit from these plugins.
+Internal platforms created for employee engagement inside companies can also benefit from these plugins.

-The guide is clearly laid out and discusses the most important aspects of choosing a community platform.
+The latest edition of the guide is clearly laid out and discusses the most important aspects of choosing a community platform.
 As a result, the CMX guide to community platforms provides every business with an extensive toolkit to make the right decision for the right community platform.

 Download the CMX-Guide-to-Community-Platforms